Olmstead v. United States

 Olmstead v.
-United States, 277 U.S. 438 (1928), was a decision of the Supreme Court of the United States, on the matter of whether wiretapping of private telephone conversations, obtained by federal agents without a search warrant and subsequently used as evidence, constituted a violation of the target’s rights under the Fourth and Fifth Amendments.
-In a 5–4 decision, the Court held that the Constitutional rights of a wiretapping target have not been violated.
+United States, 277 U.S. 438 (1928), was a decision of the Supreme Court of the United States, on the matter of whether wiretapping of private telephone conversations, conducted by federal agents without a search warrant with recordings subsequently used as evidence, constituted a violation of the target’s rights under the Fourth and Fifth Amendments of the U.S. Constitution.
+In a 5–4 decision, the Court held that the constitutional rights of a wiretapping target have not been violated.

+In an influential dissent, Justice Louis Brandeis stated that, "[The Founding Fathers] conferred, as against the Government, the right to be let alone – the most comprehensive of rights, and the right most valued by civilized men.
+To protect that right, every unjustifiable intrusion by the Government upon the privacy of the individual, whatever the means employed, must be deemed a violation of the Fourth Amendment."

 This decision was overturned by Katz v.
 United States in 1967.

 Background

 Seizure of evidence

-Until 1914, the American judicial system largely followed the precepts of English common law when it came to matters pertaining to the validity of introducing evidence in criminal trials.
-In most cases, the general philosophy was that the process to obtain the evidence had little to do with admissibility in court.
+Until 1914, the American judicial system largely followed the precepts of English common law on matters pertaining to the validity of introducing evidence in criminal trials.
+In most cases, the general philosophy was that the process to obtain the evidence had little to do with its admissibility in court.
 The only limiting factor was that police agents could not break the law when seizing the evidence.

 In 1914, in the landmark case Weeks v.
 United States, the Supreme Court held unanimously that illegal seizure of items from a private residence was a violation of the Fourth Amendment, and established the exclusionary rule that prohibits admission of illegally obtained evidence in federal courts.
 Because the Bill of Rights did not at the time extend to the states, such a prohibition applied only to federal agents and covered only federal trials.
 It was not until the Supreme Court ruling in Mapp v.
 Ohio (1961) that the exclusionary rule was extended to state law enforcement officers as well.